Student Counseling Services patient

 Amanda Janssen, M.S., LMFT-Supervisee

-• Currently working towards earning certification to be a licensed marriage and family therapist in the state of South à£à£Ö±²¥Ðã.
+• Currently working toward earning certification to be a licensed marriage and family therapist in the state of South à£à£Ö±²¥Ðã.

 My goal as a therapist is to create a welcoming environment for students to open up about any mental health concerns they may be having.
 College is a great place to grow and work on becoming the best version of yourself, and we are here to help you do so.
 I look forward to meeting with you and helping you meet your goals!